Common Customer Audit Mistakes to Avoid

-Red Flags Are Associated With How You Respond To Customer Security Audit
+Red Flags Are Associated with How You Respond to a Customer Security Audit

 Red flags include:

-- Responding that you are compliant for all of the answers without providing more details in the appropriate sections of thee assessment.
+- Responding that you are compliant for all of the answers without providing more details in appropriate sections of the assessments.
 Complete compliance would require a lot of documentation and detail, and you’d have to be able to support it during the assessment.

-- Having the responses written by a person that doesn't have a security background.
-If there is an on-site or phone interview portion of the assessment, send someone with a strong background in security that can accurately communicate and explain the background of your existing program.
+- Having the responses written by a person that doesn’t have a security background.
+If there is an on-site or phone interview during the assessment, send someone with a strong background in security that can accurately communicate and explain the background of your existing program.

 - Disorganized documentation.
 Make sure everything is sharp and presentable, which includes making sure it’s on the right letterhead, customizing it to your organization, and making sure the current “last modified dates” are no more than a year old.

-- Providing more information than is asked for.
+- Providing more information than necessary.
 Only answer the questions to the level of detail that the assessment asks for.